fatiando/community/GOVERNANCE.md

 ## Changes to this document

-The authority to change the governance model is held by the Steering Council.
+The authority to change the governance model is held by the Project Leaders.
-Any changes to the governance model will be done in a consensus building process between the Steering Council, Package Maintainers, and the Community.
+Any changes to the governance model will be done in a consensus building process between the Project Leaders, Package Maintainers, and the Community.

-Suggestions to governance processes can always be raised in the interim through one of our [communication channels][contact] or directly to a member of the Steering Council.
+Suggestions to governance processes can always be raised in the interim through one of our [communication channels][contact].

 ## Acknowledgement